Whitehouse Communications is a UK and EU-based integrated communications, public affairs and public relations agency.

 By consenting to this privacy notice, you are giving us permission to process your personal data specifically for the purposes identified.

-Consent is required for The Whitehouse Consultancy to process personal data, but it must be explicitly given.
+Consent is required for Whitehouse Communications to process personal data, but it must be explicitly given.
 Where we are asking you for sensitive personal data, we will always tell you why and how the information will be used.

 You may withdraw your consent at any time by emailing the company’s Data Protection Contact with your request.